Works in road reserve permit

 The permit holder or any person engaged to conduct the works must reinstate any damaged or removed assets at the completion of these works in accordance with Council’s standard drawings and to the satisfaction of the authorised officer.

-Anyone carrying out work within a road reserve has a responsibility to ensure that the works are conducted safely for everyone.
+Anyone carrying out work within a road reserve must make sure that the works are conducted safely for everyone.
 This includes:

 • contractors